Your Guise Circa 2015

 *Whats your twitter name?
 Are you on Instagram?
 Do you have a website?
 Oh my God you HAVE to join Tumblr.
 Change is coming and coming fast, especially in the world of fashion, but more important, EVERYWHERE.
 Just ask your teenager.
 Or your IT team.
 In IT, just as in fashion, change is a disruptor.
 There's even a new language for this change - legacy transformation.
 You may be unaware of these shifts because you're focused on the color scheme or the trends in design, or the fact that your software is now outdated!
 Legacy transformation may seem like high tech nomenclature, but it's the same principle applied to outdated fashion that becomes new again, years (or months!) later with some minor twists that bring everything into focus for today's look.
 Your website looks old?
 You bet it does, but more than looking old, it probably does not do the things you need it to NOW!
 Just like those shoes you bought last year!
 Get with it people!
 Ever hear of the cloud?
 Stuff is happening there that makes your old business suit scream for a makeover.
 If you thought fashion and technology were worlds apart, think again!

 "I am one this mags biggest fans.
 Love the interviews, the people chatter, the unknown quirks of the trend setters.
 I actually saved the post on Roland Smith where he reveals that before he became a celebrity he hung out on the waterfront in New Orleans and worked part time for a Louisiana maritime law firm, befriending the rig workers so he would be in the pipeline for any problems on the rigs or vessels.
-Because of his networking, his firm had an inside track enabling them to be the first call when anyone was injured.
+Because of his networking, his association with the most popular Louisiana maritime attorneys had an inside track enabling them to be the first call when anyone was injured.
 His main attraction was his pet squirrel, who accompanied him everywhere and who was trained to greet the workers with a song.
 Charming photos.
 Wonderful, crazy people!"
 Lois Thomas

 The Long And Very Bumpy Fashion Road